Alfresco/docs-alfresco/content-services/latest/install/zip/amp.md

     Deleting these directories forces Tomcat to read the edited WAR files when Alfresco is restarted.

-6. Restart Alfresco Content Services to see your changes.
+6. Restart Content Services to see your changes.